8 Best CVAT Alternatives for Computer Vision Teams in 2026

 Final thoughts

-If you spend more time figuring out what to label than labeling, LightlyStudio was built around that problem β€” and pairs with LightlyTrain to cut label requirements by pretraining vision models on unlabeled data.
-Built by data scientists for data scientists.
+If you spend more time figuring out what to label than actually labeling, LightlyStudio was built around exactly that problem, and pairs with LightlyTrain to cut label requirements through pretraining on unlabeled data.

 Get Started with Lightly